 Equality for All

 In 2019, America hit a significant milestone.
 The Department of Labor reported that women now outnumber men in the workforce.
 This increased participation in the workforce has helped drive economic growth and propel our country.
-And yet, women continue to make only 82 cents for every dollar men do.
+And yet, women continue to make only 84 cents for every dollar men do.
 For black women, it’s 68 cents, and for Latino women, it’s 54 cents.
 The pay gap is further widened by systemic discrimination.
 By retirement age, women have lost upwards of $1 million dollars of earnings compared to men.
-And at the current rate of closure, we will not close the gender pay gap for all women for a very long time, and that is just unacceptable.
-This starts with passing the Paycheck Fairness Act, which Mitch McConnell continues to hold up in the Senate.
+And at the current rate of closure, we will not close the gender pay gap for all women for a very long time, and that is unacceptable.
+We must pass the Paycheck Fairness Act, which Mitch McConnell continues to hold up in the Senate.

 The country and American values I fought for included equality, opportunity, and inclusivity for all, and I promise to continue fighting for those values as your representative.